nf-core/mag/docs/output.md

 <details markdown="1">
 <summary>Output files</summary>

 - `GenomeBinning/bin_summary.tsv`: Summary of bin sequencing depths together with BUSCO, QUAST and GTDB-Tk results, if at least one of the later was generated.
-This will be alternatively placed in `GenomeBinningRefinement/` if `--refine_bins_dastool` binning refinement is performed.
+This will also include refined bins if `--refine_bins_dastool` binning refinement is performed.

 </details>